JJooaa/express.mongodb/README.md

 You can find the repo here: https://github.com/JJooaa/Full-Stack-Interactive-Exercise-Tracker

 ## USAGE
 Its usage is intended for personal use.
-Dont DDOS my shit.

 ## Tech
 Used node.js, express.js, mongodb, heroku.